BrunoGomesCoelho/BrunoGomesCoelho.github.io/index.md

 # [Now page](https://nownownow.com/about)
 Currently, I'm focusing on:
-- Understanding how people speak and try to avoid filtering algorithms on TikTok
+- Understanding how representative political information is on social media platforms
-- Working on Fact Checking with LLM's
+- Working on factuality of LLM's

 {% comment %}